2025 Nagpur violence: Aftermath

 Over 30 people, including several police officers, sustained injuries during the violence.

 On 24 March 2025, The house of the alleged key accused was demolished allegedly in violation of the Supreme Court order on Bulldozer Justice.

-On 16 April 2025, the Nagpur civic chief tendered an unconditional apology in court for demolishing the house of the alleged key accused.
+On 15 April 2025, the Nagpur civic chief tendered an unconditional apology in court for demolishing the house of the alleged key accused.
 The civic chief stated that he was unaware of the measures the Supreme Court order put in place to curb bulldozer justice.

+On 14 February 2026 The court asked Nagpur Municipal Corporation whether it would rebuild the house of Fahim Khan or pay compensation.
+The court adjourned the hearing to 4 March 2026.

+Alisha Khan the wife of Fahim Khan was elected as a corporator in Nagpur Municipal Corporation in January 2026.

 Eight members of right-wing Hindutva organization VHP, Bajrang Dal surrendered, Following their surrender, the police arrested them and produced them before the court, which granted them bail.

 Amidst the demands from right-wing organizations that Mughal Emperor Aurangzeb's tomb at Khultabad in Maharashtra's Sambhajinagar district be removed, the Archaeological Survey of India (ASI) has put up tin sheets on two sides of the 18th century structure, a circular fence will also be installed around the tomb.

 During the investigation, the probe team determined a link towards illegal Bangladeshi immigrants, as a few social media posts traced by the officials were found to be in Bengali language.